Cresemba (Isavuconazole)

 Who Should Not Take Cresemba

-Do not use if you’re allergic to isavuconazole or similar antifungal medicines (ketoconazole, fluconazole, itraconazole, voriconazole, posaconazole), have familial short QT syndrome (heart disorder), or are taking certain medications that interact dangerously with Cresemba.
+Do not use if you are allergic to isavuconazole or similar antifungal medicines (ketoconazole, fluconazole, itraconazole, voriconazole, posaconazole), if you have familial short QT syndrome (heart disorder), or if you are taking certain medications listed in the drug interactions section.

 Medical Conditions to Discuss

-Tell your doctor if you have heart problems, liver problems, kidney problems, or allergies to other medicines.
+Tell your doctor if you have heart problems, liver problems, kidney problems, or allergies to other medicines, foods, preservatives or dyes.
 Your doctor will monitor your liver and kidney function with blood tests during treatment.

 Pregnancy and Breastfeeding

-Heart Warning: This medicine may cause irregular heartbeat.
-Do not use if you have familial short QT syndrome.
+Heart Warning: May cause irregular heartbeat – do not use if you have familial short QT syndrome.

 Drug Interactions

-Complete List Required: This is not a complete list.
-Always tell your doctor about ALL medicines, vitamins, and supplements you’re taking.
+Important: Always tell your doctor about all medicines, vitamins, and supplements you're taking, including those bought without prescription.

 - ketoconazole (antifungal)